Mhmwood/positivus-landag-page/README.md

 ## what i use for this project:

 - React
-- React Router Dom
 - Tailwind CSS
-- Vite
+- Framer motion

 ## How to run this project:

-### For Frontend

-Follow the below steps to run the project:

-Go to the folder directory(folder name) by using the following command `cd positivus` Then run `npm install` commend to install node dependencies.
+Go to the folder `cd positivus`
+Then run `npm install` commend to install node dependencies.

-- Finally, to run the project, use `npm run dev` command.
+- Finally, to run the project, use `npm run dev`.